sergio1990/active_redis/README.md

 ### Persistence

-ActiveRedis::Base inherited model respond to all CRUD method such create, update, destroy and save
+ActiveRedis::Base inherited model respond to all CRUD method such as create, update, destroy and save

 ```ruby
 article = Article.new(title: "Some title", link: "http://someblog.com/1")